januszgrze/bitcoinrollups/websitecopy/research/tl;dr_guide.md

 _"The fellowship is being created with the acknowledgment that ZK-rollups may not be a helpful or appropriate addition to Bitcoin, but with the open mind that they might be."_

 It asked a number of questions around zk-rollups improving Bitcoin scaling, privacy and user experience.
-John Light was awarded the fellowship and produced a the first and most comprehensive research report on the subject.
+John Light was awarded the fellowship and produced the first and most comprehensive research report on the subject.

 The first things you should do is: